EOSLaoMao/blacklist_plugin/README.md

 ### 2. submit_hash API

-When you call `submit_hash` api, it will simple submit your `local_hash` to `theblacklist` contract via `sethash` action.
+When you call `submit_hash` api, it will simply submit your `local_hash` to `theblacklist` contract via `sethash` action.
 One thing you should notice is that, you should be a registered BP first in order to call `submit_hash`, otherwise, it will fail.

 ```
 curl http://localhost:8873/v1/blacklist/submit_hash -w "\n"